cmsato09/minesweeper_fcc/README.md

 Run the main.py file to play the game.
 It will open a Tkinter interface.

 ### Changelog
+v1.1 -- fixed surrounding cell bug where only surrounding cells were opened when a cell had zero mines around.
+Recursively opens surrounding cells so if there are other zero mine cells next to zero mine cells, it opens.

 v1.0 -- Coded base game covered in tutorial